Babajide200/youtube-project-data-analysis/README.md

 Rounding: The ROUND() function is applied to the highest yearly earnings for readability.
 Counting Youtubers: The query also uses COUNT() to track the number of Youtubers per continent.

-# SQL Query Breakdown
-The SQL query is divided into two main parts:
+# The SQL query is divided into two main parts:

 # Main Query to Aggregate YouTube Statistics by Continent: